LeonBurghardtDev/RoomAdvisorService/README.md

 # RoomAdvisor

 RoomAdvisor is a lightweight backend service that provides actionable advice for maintaining optimal indoor air quality and heating conditions.
-Based on real-time room data (e.g., temperature and humidity) and outdoor weather data, it recommends actions like ventilation (`lüften`) or heating adjustments (`heizen`).
+Based on real-time room data (e.g., temperature and humidity) and outdoor weather data, it recommends actions like ventilation or heating adjustments.
 This service is designed to work as a standalone backend but can be easily integrated into apps or smart home systems for automated decision-making.

 This project includes a ready-to-use Docker setup, making deployment and development seamless.
 Whether you're building a mobile app, enhancing smart home automation, or experimenting with backend development, RoomAdvisor offers a flexible and customizable foundation for indoor climate recommendations.